Land of Nephi

 • Food for their grazing animals with sufficient water for them.

-• Weather conducive for growing a variety crops (ground level dynamics: conditions can vary greatly within just a few miles depending on wind currents coming off a large bodies of water; the location and orientation of hills, valleys, or mountains).
+• Weather conducive for growing a variety of crops (ground level dynamics: conditions can vary greatly within just a few miles depending on wind currents coming off a large body of water; the location and orientation of hills, valleys, or mountains).

 • They were strict observers of the Law of Moses and therefore laid out their cities to always be within a Sabbath’s Day Journey of another (if at all possible).

-• Whatever cities were destroyed at the coming of Christ (or other time) and never rebuilt – don’t try to locate.
+• Whatever cities were destroyed at the coming of Christ (or other time) and never rebuilt – don’t try to locate them.

 • Which cities were fortified?
 Look for evidence of ancient forts.